 One of the notable stops in the Finger Lakes is Dr. Konstantin Frank Vinifera Wine Cellars.
-Dr. Frank arrived to the States from Ukraine in 1951 with a doctorate in viticulture – the science, production, and study of grapes – I found this bit particularly interesting.
+Dr. Frank arrived at the States from Ukraine in 1951 with a doctorate in viticulture – the science, production, and study of grapes – I found this bit particularly interesting.
 Over the years Frank invested his life into understanding grape growing in cold climates revolutionizing the winemaking industry in the United States particularly when it comes to Vinifera grapes.
-What this tiny bit of history means for you is that this winery offers a unique grape selection that come together into interesting wines such as Georgrian Rkatsitelli and Saperavi.
+What this tiny bit of history means for you is that this winery offers a unique grape selection that comes together into interesting wines such as Georgrian Rkatsitelli and Saperavi.

 To mix things up our next stop was the Steuben Brewing Company.
-Being a farm brewery Steuben are required to use 30% local hops, a number which grows each year which can only strengthen their position within the community.
+Being a farm brewery Steuben are required to use 30% local hops, a number that grows each year which can only strengthen their position within the community.
 The tasting room was filled with relaxed visitors sipping on their Brown Ales and exchanging friendly banter.
 On weekends the room fills with live music while people line up to get a snack from a food truck outside.
-This tasting room is by definition a local bar, which the owners are working on expending to accommodate more people for these casual yet upbeat evenings.
+This tasting room is by definition a local bar, which the owners are working on expanding to accommodate more people for these casual yet upbeat evenings.

-In the center of Hammondsport is a Village square where people come to eat, read, drink and shop.
+In the center of Hammondsport is a village square where people come to eat, read, drink and shop.
 A popular dinner spot is Union Block Italian Bistro – not only because I was told so but because we ran into half of the people we met throughout the day and ended up having drinks with the winemakers at the lower bar where live music sets the mood.
 The food is farm to table, like most places in the region.
 Cicchetti, small sharable appetizers, came strongly recommended – choose your own or order the favorites.

 The town is not your typical tourist destination so hotels are sparse which makes a newly built Best Western Plus The Hammondsport Hotel a popular place.
 Situated at the southern tip of Keuka Lake the hotel is spacious, with surprisingly tall sealing and in addition to the standard amenities also has an indoor pool and outdoor fire pits.
-Slept like a child, woke up to the rising sun over a colorful fall park, a wonderful way to spend the night.
+Slept like a child, woke up to the rising sun over a colorful fall trees, a wonderful way to spend the night.

 This story is a part of a weekend-long 4-part story: A weekend in the Finger Lakes.